OscarZhou0107/db-in-k8s/README.md

   - Process all requests through this connection
   - Receive a single request, process the request, and send one response back
 - Keep a central state for versions assigned for each table
+- Lifetime is till all incoming connections are closed if the max connection is set

 ### Scheduler
 - `scheduler::main()` - main entrance
 - Handler and Dispatcher decoupled, running concurrently, communicate through channels